Best Flip Phones for Seniors in 2020

 Plans: Customers have two choices.
 They can sign up for a regular talk and text plan, or they can choose a health and safety plan that comes with tons of health-related features.
 This plan is the one for seniors who want to take advantage of the 5Star urgent response feature (which we recommend.)
 Check out our Jitterbug Flip review for details on health and safety plans.
 Health and safety plans also include up to 50% savings on call and text prices.

 Calls: Plans range from 200 minutes for $14.99 monthly with several tiers up to unlimited talk and text for $49.99 monthly for basic users.
 Health plan customers start at $5 for 50 minutes monthly with several tiers up to unlimited talk and text for $30 monthly.

 Texts: All customers can start at $3 for 300 texts monthly with several tiers up to $15 for 2500 texts (or choose an unlimited talk and text plan.)

 Data: Not applicable – this isn’t a smartphone.

 The Cingular Flip from AT&T includes web connectivity, making it a little bit more than a basic phone.
-It has 4G capabilities for a faster connection but is still reasonably priced.
+It has 4G capabilities for a faster connection while still being reasonably priced.

 Handset: The Cingular Flip’s handset has large, easy to see buttons, and a 2.8” display.
 It also features a 2-megapixel camera for capturing both images and video, and an external clock so you can see the time without opening the handset.
-The handset costs $59.99 plus $30.00 activation fee.
+The handset costs $62.99 plus a $30.00 activation fee.

 Plans: The best plan for this is Mobile Share Plus 3GB or 9GB, both of which are shared data plans.